EESSI/docs/docs/adding_software/adding_development_software.md

 ## What is `dev.eessi.io`?

-`dev.eessi.io` is the development repository of EESSI.
-With it, developers can build and deploy non-production ready versions of their software to a CernVM-FS repository.
-This way, development version can easily be tested on systems where `dev.eessi.io` is available.
+`dev.eessi.io` is the [development repository of EESSI](repositories/dev.eessi.io.md).

 ## Adding software

 Using `dev.eessi.io` is similar to using EESSI's production repository `software.eessi.io`.
-Software builds are triggered by a bot listening to pull requests in GitHub repository (at the moment https://github.com/EESSI/dev.eessi.io).
-This repository is organised by project, where corresponding easystack files and easyconfig files are placed.
+Software builds are triggered by a [bot](https://www.eessi.io/docs/bot/) listening to pull requests in [GitHub repositories](https://github.com/search?q=org%3AEESSI+dev.eessi.io&type=repositories).
+Each repository , where corresponding easystack files and easyconfig files are placed.

 ```
-dev.eessi.io
-├── project1
-│   ├── easyconfigs
-│   └── easystacks
-└── project2
+dev.eessi.io-example
 ├── easyconfigs
 └── easystacks
 ```

 Creating a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) that adds an entry to an easystack file under one of the projects will allow authorized users to trigger